DoD-Platform-One/bigbang/docs/c_development.md

 optional:
 `-v ~/.k3d/p1-registries.yaml:/etc/rancher/k3s/registries.yaml` volume mount image pull secret config for k3d cluster `--api-port 0.0.0.0:38787` Chooses a port for the API server instead of being assigned a random one.
 You can set this to any port number that you want.
+`-v /etc/machine-id:/etc/machine-id` volume mount so k3d nodes have a file at /etc/machine-id for fluentbit DaemonSet.

 - Once your cluster is up, you can copy the kubeconfig from the EC2 instance to your workstation and update the IP Address.
 If you do not have an existing configuration to preserve on your local workstation, you can delete and recreate the configuration file.